garrydzeng/cycle-page/README.md

 # Introduction

 Welcome use this driver!
-It help you manage browser history and receive newly `Location`.
+It help you manage browser history and receive `Location`.

 # Concepts